-Derivative Financial Productshall mean any financial instrument related to a bond or note issue of a state entity the value of which is derived from or based upon the value of other assets or on the level of an interest rate index including, but not limited to, a call option on a bond, interest rate swap agreements, interest rate swaptions, caps, floor, collars, inverse floaters and auction rate securities; provided, however, that any bonds or notes issued by state entities with fixed rates of interest shall not constitute derivative financial products, regardless of whether such fixed-rate bonds or notes are issued with a call option, regardless of whether such fixed-rate bonds or notes are insured by bond insurance or other form of credit enhancement, and regardless of investment or lending of such fixed rate bond or note proceeds.
+Derivative Financial Product, any financial instrument which is a bond or note issue of a State Entity Authorized to Issue Debt or which is related to a bond or note issue of a State Entity Authorized to Issue Debt the value of which is derived from or based upon the value of other assets or on the level of an interest rate index including, but not limited to, a call option on a bond, interest rate swap agreements, interest rate swaptions, caps, floors, collars, inverse floaters and auction rate securities; provided, however, that any bonds or notes issued by State Entities Authorized to Issue Debt with fixed rates of interest shall not constitute Derivative Financial Products, regardless of whether such fixed rate bonds or notes are issued with a call option, regardless of whether such fixed rate bonds or notes are insured by bond insurance or other form of credit enhancement, and regardless of investment or lending of such fixed rate bond or note proceeds.

-Public Funds shall mean any funds appropriated by the Commonwealth to a state entity or any other funds received by a state entity from any other public or private source that are under the control of and are expended at the discretion of the state entity.
+Public Funds, any funds that are received by a State Entity Authorized to Issue Debt from the Commonwealth or any other public or private source, and are under the control of and are expended at the discretion of the State Entity Authorized to Issue Debt.

-Qualified Conduit Debt Transaction shall mean any issue of bonds or notes issued by a state entity acting in a conduit role for a non-governmental, for-profit or non-profit corporation or group of related or unrelated for profit or non-profit corporations (none of which are themselves a state entity) (collectively, the borrower), and any derivative financial products related to such issue, that are secured by and payable by the borrower, any related guarantor or any third party guarantee such as a letter of credit or bond insurance and that are not payable under any circumstances from public funds of, and are not the liability of, the state entity that issued the bonds or notes, the commonwealth or any other state entity.
+Qualified Conduit Debt Transaction, any issue of bonds or notes issued by a State Entity Authorized to Issue Debt acting in a conduit role for a non-governmental, for-profit or non-profit corporation or group of related or unrelated for profit or non-profit corporations (none of which is itself a State Entity Authorized to Issue Debt) (collectively, the borrower), and any derivative financial products related to such issue, which are secured by and payable by the borrower, a related guarantor, or any third party guarantee such as a letter of credit or bond insurance.
+Such bonds or notes, or related derivative financial products, shall not be payable under any circumstances from public funds of, and shall not be the liability of, the State Entity Authorized to Issue Debt that issued the bonds or notes, the Commonwealth or any other State Entity Authorized to Issue Debt.

+Qualified Conduit Debt Transaction with Guarantee, Qualified Conduit Debt Transaction for which there is a related guarantee provided by the State Entity Authorized to Issue Debt acting in a conduit role.

-State Entity shall mean the commonwealth, any quasi-public entities, independent authorities or other state-level governmental entities with responsibility for managing and overseeing public funds and with authority to issue bonds or notes, including the following currently existing state entities and any future state entities that are created by statute and that meet the definition set forth in St. 2009, c.
-10, §1 and 976 CMR 2.00:
+State Entity, the Commonwealth, any state authority as defined in M.G.L. c.
+29, § 1, or other state entities of the Commonwealth with responsibility for managing and overseeing Public Funds.

+State Entity Authorized to Issue Debt, any State Entity with authority to issue bonds or notes, including the following currently existing State Entities Authorized to Issue Debt and any future State Entities Authorized to Issue Debt that are created by statute and that meet the definition set forth in M.G.L. c.
+6, § 97 and 976 C.M.R.
+2.00:
-Commonwealth of Massachusetts

-Massachusetts Bay Transportation Authority

-Massachusetts Development Finance Agency

-Massachusetts Educational Financing Authority

-Massachusetts Health and Educational Facilities Authority

-Massachusetts Housing Finance Authority

-Massachusetts Port Authority

-Massachusetts School Building Authority

-Massachusetts State College Building Authority

-Massachusetts Turnpike Authority

-Massachusetts Water Pollution Abatement Trust

-Massachusetts Water Resources Authority

-University of Massachusetts Building Authority

-Woods Hole, Martha's Vineyard, Nantucket Steamship Authority

-Regional Transit Authorities

-2.04: